MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td>This method allows a user to export events from the Student Calendar system to an external calendar.
 The method takes in the name of an API(Google, Apple, etc.) which is used to determine
 	which API call is needed in the Calendar Intgration Facade class.
 After the events are exported the user is notified.
-If an error occurs the procedure is aborted and the user is notified through an error message.</td>
+If an error occurs the procedure is aborted and the user is notified through an error message.

+Parameters:
+API name - A string identifier of which API the method will be using.
+It determines which API call is needed in the Calendar Intgration Facade class.

+Return:
+Boolean that is true if the procedure was successful, false if an error occured.</td></td>
   </tr>
   <tr>
   </tr>